koenga/Projet-CE-1/README.txt

-The files are seperated in two big folders:
-- FAKE DATA: contains all the notebooks, python scripts, results and trained model for the synthetic data
-- REAL DATA: same but with the Barcelone map, using the array from Map_configurations

-First, let's go through FAKE DATA:

-The are a lot of files that were not touched, so they won't be mentionned here.

-1. Fleet.py: The input of the files are modified so that you can choose between GRU and LSTM when choosing the policy.
-             The policy networks are implemented the same way for GRU and LSTM.
-If you are using GRU, the function used for moving the drones is the same as for LSTM, only the policy used changes.
-             Otherwise, no changes.

-2. Main.ipynb: To choose wether you want gru or lstm, you need to change the variable 'mode' to 'gru' or 'lstm' Otherwise it is the same as for the main.py, you gave us.

-3. Main_Gather_Pretrain_Data_GRU.ipynb and Main_Pretrain_GRU.ipynb: Follow the same architecture as the corresponding files for LSTM, only adapted for the GRU.

-4. trajectories GRU.gif and trajectories LSTM.gif are the gifs that are in the report

-Now, let's go through REAL:

-0. Folder Map_configurations: contains three arrays that the three map (one for each variable) and the pretraining data for the GRU in the Map of Barcelona

-1. Main.ipynb: You have a run() function with the following parameters
-            - link: str, path that should lead to all the pickle files
-            - df_link': str, path used to open the file 'link_bboxes_clustered.csv'
-            - File: list of string that contains the files you want to use to build the region map, in the code it is a default value ['000'] because we load the maps from the folder 'Map_configurations'
-            - id: str, type of variable you want in your Map ('pred_vdist', 'pred_vtime' or 'ld_speed')
-            - mode: str, type of agent you want to use ('random', 'greedy', 'lstm' or 'gru')
-            - load: bool, if you want to load stored maps
-            - pretrained_folder: str, path that leads to the pretrained agent
-            - gif: bool, if you want to store the gif or not.

-2. RegionMap.py:
-This file is a bit messy, there are a lot of functions that we used to build the maps, functions to build the synthetic map and load functions.
-Since you have the maps already, we won't guide through the building functions, but if you need any information, feel free to send us an email.
-We'll focus on the loading part.

-- initialize_better_importance_map(id, gather_pretrain): If load = True, then it just loads the map corresponding to the chosen id.
-                                                         If load = False, then it creates a map based on files you want.
-                                                         (listFileNumbers)
-                                                         The gather_pretrain variable is used only if you want to gather pretrain data, in this case we load the data from the folder Map_configurations:
-                                                         'pretrain data GRU pred_vdist v2.npy' which is all the maps of the differents simulation for the pred_vdist variable before we put them all together into one map.

-3. Main_Gather_Pretrain_Data_GRU and Main_Pretrain_GRU.ipynb: Same as the one in FAKE DATA, only it uses the real data to train this time.

-4. GIFs files: All the different gifs that are in the report, the name are explicit of what they contain.
+# Project Overview

+This repository is divided into two main folders:

+- FAKE DATA: Contains all notebooks, Python scripts, results, and trained models for synthetic data.
+- REAL DATA: Same structure, but applied to the Barcelona map, using arrays from Map_configurations.

+---

+## FAKE DATA

+Many files were not modified and are not described here.

+1. Fleet.py

+- The input of the file is modified to allow choosing between GRU and LSTM for the policy.
+- Policy networks are implemented identically for both GRU and LSTM.
+- The function used to move the drones is shared across both; only the policy itself differs.
+- No other changes were made to the file.

+2. Main.ipynb

+- To choose between GRU or LSTM, change the variable 'mode' to 'gru' or 'lstm'.
+- Other than that, it behaves the same as the provided main.py.

+3. Main_Gather_Pretrain_Data_GRU.ipynb & Main_Pretrain_GRU.ipynb

+- Follow the same architecture as the corresponding LSTM files.
+- Adapted to work with GRU.

+4. trajectories_GRU.gif & trajectories_LSTM.gif

+- These are the animated visualizations included in the report.

+---

+## REAL DATA

+0. Folder: Map_configurations

+- Contains three arrays (one for each variable).
+- Includes pretraining data for GRU on the Barcelona map.

+1. Main.ipynb

+Defines a run() function with the following parameters:

+    run(
+        link: str,                  # Path to all the pickle files
+        df_link: str,               # Path to 'link_bboxes_clustered.csv'
+        File: list[str] = ['000'],  # List of files to build the region map (defaults to loading from Map_configurations)
+        id: str,                    # Type of variable in the map: 'pred_vdist', 'pred_vtime', or 'ld_speed'
+        mode: str,                  # Agent type: 'random', 'greedy', 'lstm', or 'gru'
+        load: bool,                 # Whether to load stored maps
+        pretrained_folder: str,     # Path to the pretrained agent
+        gif: bool                   # Whether to generate and save the gif )

+2. RegionMap.py

+This file contains a large number of functions used during the map-building process, including both synthetic map creation and data loading utilities.
+Since the necessary maps are already provided in the repository, we will not detail the map construction functions here.
+However, if you require any additional information, feel free to reach out by email.

+We will instead focus on the map loading functionality:

+    initialize_better_importance_map(id, gather_pretrain)

+- If load = True:
+    → Loads the precomputed map corresponding to the selected id.
+- If load = False:
+    → Creates a new map using specific files (listFileNumbers).
+- The gather_pretrain flag:
+    → If set to True, the function loads pretraining data from the Map_configurations folder.
+    → Specifically, it loads the file:
+      'pretrain data GRU pred_vdist v2.npy',
+      which aggregates maps from various simulations for the pred_vdist variable into a single dataset used for pretraining.

+3. Main_Gather_Pretrain_Data_GRU.ipynb & Main_Pretrain_GRU.ipynb

+- These notebooks are structurally identical to their counterparts in the FAKE DATA section, but use real-world data for model training.

+4. GIF Files

+- This folder contains all the animated visualizations featured in the report.
+- The filenames are descriptive and clearly indicate the content of each GIF.

+---

+## Contact

+If you need any help understanding the code—especially regarding how the maps were built—feel free to reach out via email.